 9. Duluth Children’s Museum

 The Duluth Children’s Museum is a stellar option for Minnesota family vacations along the North Shore.
-Located in Duluth, the museum features exhibits that help kids explore, discover, and play.
+The museum features exhibits in Duluth that help kids explore, discover, and play.
 It is among the best museums in Duluth to visit.